chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 The parallel is so precise it can't be accidental.
 The writers are using Roland's arc to restate and emotionally prime the audience for Rosalyne's arc, in a quest that prominently features Rostam, released in the same version as the Venti dialogue that mentions Signora.

 The framing around Roland is particularly significant for how it repositions grief-driven transformation.
 Rosaria's line, "It's hard to say whether the loss of an important figure in his life is what drove him to the point of obsession, or whether he was already too far gone to save", applies directly to Rosalyne.
 And crucially, the quest's resolution isn't condemnation.
 Varka doesn't judge Roland.
 He delivers Rostam's letter.
-He says "Rostam and Arundolyn never forgot you."
+He says "Rostam and Arundolyn never forgot you".
 The emotional register is one of compassion for someone consumed by loss, not contempt for someone who chose evil.

 That compassionate framing of grief-driven transformation, applied to a character directly parallel to Rosalyne, in a quest that features Rostam prominently, in the same major version where Rosalyne is being mentioned more than ever...
 I think this is the writers establishing the emotional and moral framework through which the audience should understand her.